elgels/sentiment-analysis-bert/README.md

 ## Future Improvements

 - Fine-tune larger Transformer models such as RoBERTa-base
-- Experiment with learning rate scheduling and batch size tuning
+- Experiment with additional hyperparameter tuning, including learning rate scheduling and batch size optimization
-- Add precision, recall, and F1-score analysis
-- Perform hyperparameter optimization
-- Visualize attention patterns and token importance
+- Visualize attention patterns and token importance across sentences
-- Compare additional pretrained Transformer architectures such as DistilBERT
+- Compare performance with additional pretrained Transformer architectures such as DistilBERT

 ________________________________________